 In front of an Aga or other similar oven (or old fashioned stove).

-Freestanding or overbath dryer - a dryer is best stood in a well-ventilated room such as a conservatory or bedroom, as bathrooms often have too damp an atmosphere to dry effectively.
+Freestanding or an overbath dryer - a dryer is best stood in a well-ventilated room such as a conservatory or bedroom, as bathrooms often have too damp an atmosphere to dry effectively.

 Tumble drier - makes nappies feel nice and soft, but works out expensive and also shortens the life span of your nappies by taking out the pile gradually.
 You will need to remember to empty the filter regularly of all the fluff.
 Or you could give your nappies no more than 10 minutes in the tumble drier and then finish them off in one of the other ways listed, to get some of the softness without the cost.
 Other people swear by keeping the 10 minute tumble dry for the end of the drying period, rather than the beginning, but that is difficult to time.
 Tumble drying should be avoided for any waterproof PUL covers which includes all in ones.
 If you have no choice but to tumble dry make sure you only dry any bamboo fabrics or waterproof layers low.
 If you have all in ones

-Near a raditoar - nappies will feel quite hard, but can be shaken out to soften them up a bit.
+Near a radiator - nappies will feel quite hard, but can be shaken out to soften them up a bit.
 Never dry directly on a radiator.

 Terries and prefold can also be ironed dry - many shaped nappies cannot be, either because they are too thick, or they contain some material which should not be ironed.
 This option is bottom of the list because it involves the serious disadvantage of requiring some effort on your part!
 Never iron wraps.